 Dr. Michael Vitto is Assistant Professor and Director of Simulation for the Department of Emergency Medicine Residency at VCU.
 He is the Emergency Ultrasound Fellowship Assistant Director.
 His area of research and interests include ultrasound, pre-hospital medicine, trauma, and resuscitation.

 Dr. Patricia Lange is currently an Associate Professor of Surgery and Pediatrics at Virginia Commonwealth University.
-She graduated from the Virginia Commonwealth University’s Medical College of Virginia in 1996 and completed her general surgery residency at the University of North Carolina at Chapel Hill from 1996-2003 (including 2 years of research in cell signalling).
+She graduated from the Virginia Commonwealth University’s Medical College of Virginia in 1996 and completed her general surgery residency at the University of North Carolina at Chapel Hill from 1996-2003 (including 2 years of research in cell signaling).
 She completed a two year fellowship in Pediatric Surgery at Children's National Medical Center in Washington DC in 2005 before returning to UNC as an attending from 2005-2012.
 She is currently involved in our American Pediatric Surgery Association’s Pediatric Surgical Society's Education Committee and the simulation sub-committee.
 While at UNC, she worked with other interested faculty in developing and implementing a new surgical skills lab for the general surgery residency program.
 She teaches both technical and non-technical skills for surgery students and residents in the VCU Center for Human Simulation and Patient Safety.

 Moshe Feldman, PhD, is currently an Assistant Professor in the Office of Assessment and Evaluation Studies at the Virginia Commonwealth University School of Medicine.
 He received his doctorate in Industrial and Organizational Psychology from the University of Central Florida where he conducted most of his work in the areas of human factors, team training, simulation, and organizational behavior.
 After completing his degree, Dr. Feldman served as a Post Doctoral Fellow in Simulation Initiatives at the University of Central Florida College of Medicine where he helped develop and implement the strategic plan for simulation in a new medical school.
 He was responsible for the strategic integration of simulation based methods into the undergraduate medical school curriculum including the use of human patient simulation, virtual patients, and immersive environments.
 In addition, he developed and implemented assessment tools to support simulation based educational activities including standardized patient rater training and teamwork assessment tools.
 Dr. Feldman currently supports the Center for Human Simulation and Patient Safety in the areas of assessment, evaluation, training, and human factors.
 His current responsibilities include developing and assessing the impact of simulation based training on performance and patient safety outcomes.
 In addition, he works on multiple projects dealing with human performance across the medical education continuum.